Customize your list selections

 • Repository: Set up designations for types of files that you will store in the central repository.

-• Resources: Resources are people or things that provide your business with services, such as reporters, other court reporting agencies you work with, and your conference rooms.
+• Resources: Resources are people or things that provide your business with services — such as reporters, other court reporting agencies you work with, and your conference rooms.

 Set up categories for types of resources, notes, and tags to organize resources.
-Plus set up categories of time periods you pay resources, certifications, specialties, priority levels (e.g., staff or overflow), salutations, and reasons for resources’ time-off periods (e.g., vacation or personal time).
+Also set up categories of time periods you pay resources, certifications, specialties, priority levels (e.g., staff or overflow), salutations, and reasons for resources’ time-off periods (e.g., vacation or personal time).

 • Tracking: Tracking is a stand-alone function in RB9 used to monitor where production items are in your production cycle and physical space.

 Set up categories for archival status, types of service items (such as DVD, Editing, Exhibit, Scanning, Synching, and Transcript), and priority of tracked items.
-Plus set up media classifications (e.g., Confidential or Under Protective Order) and media formats.
+Also set up media classifications (e.g., Confidential or Under Protective Order) and media formats.

-• Users: Users are people on your staff who directly access RB, as opposed to contacts and resources who access your office through RB Connect.
+• Users: Users are people on your staff who directly access RB — as opposed to contacts and resources who access your office through RB Connect.

 Set up categories for departments in your company and position titles.